dotnetq/QSchema/README.md

 update operation:`.acl.operation$() from `.acl.denyResourceAcl
 ```

+If the script above is copied and pasted at the 'q' prompt, an empty database will be fully defined.

 ## Notes
 - Namespaces are preserved in lowercase.
 - Table names correspond to class names with a leading lowercase letter.
-- In the script above, the update statements establish the foreign key relationships.
+- In the script above, the ```update``` statements establish the foreign key relationships.
 - Tables are declared in dependency order.
 - Only simple foreign keys are supported